 Early release of family homes proves popular at Kent new homes scheme

-Homebuyers across the spectrum have been purchasing at this development of new homes in Kent, with its selection of one- and two-bedroom apartments and two- and three-bedroom houses.
+Homebuyers across the spectrum have been purchasing at this development of What House?
+Housebuilder of the Year, with its selection of one- and two-bedroom apartments and two- and three-bedroom houses.
 First-time buyers, growing families and ‘downsizers’ have all found something to suit them at this scheme, which will eventually comprise 236 properties, located on the outskirts of this popular coastal town.

 Prices at the development start at £135,000 for a one-bedroom apartment, and £214,000 for a three-bedroom house.
 While apartment owners share the landscaped grounds, each house has its own private garden.
 Some of the ground floor apartments have a terrace.
 There’s allocated parking and private garages to some homes.

 Weston Homes, the current What House?
 Housebuilder of the Year, offers its usual high-specification interiors at the development.
 Stylish kitchen units with quality integrated appliances, wooden floors to living areas and a choice of carpets to each bedroom, and luxurious bathrooms and en-suite shower rooms.
 Sky+ and telephone points are standard in the lounge and master bedroom.